Cherry Gingerbread Cupcakes

 - Fill paper-lined muffin cups two-thirds full; place a cherry in the center of each.
 Bake at 375° for 20-24 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

-- For frosting, in a small bowl, beat cream cheese and butter until fluffy; add vanilla and lemon peel.
+- For frosting, in a small bowl, beat cream cheese and butter until fluffy; add vanilla and lemon zest.
 Gradually beat in confectioners' sugar until smooth.
 Frost cupcakes.

 Nutrition Facts1 each: 266 calories, 10g fat (4g saturated fat), 28mg cholesterol, 107mg sodium, 42g carbohydrate (28g sugars, 1g fiber), 3g protein.